-Join Chris Mattia for an in-depth discussion in this video Humanizing course materials, part of Blended Learning Fundamentals.
+Join Chris Mattia for an in-depth discussion in this video Humanizing course materials, part of Teaching Techniques: Blended Learning.

 - Technology companies all over the world…have begun hiring a new type of position,…user experience designers,…who focus on refining products in ways to improve the user's…or the human's experience with the technology.…Have you ever purchased a consumer electronic device,…struggled to open the packaging,…then after finally releasing the death grip…that that plastic packaging had on your new device,…discovered that it was shipped with no batteries,…requiring another trip to the store…before you're able to use that cool new device?…From the company's perspective,…these choices may make sense.…